lume/asdom/src/examples/InstancedSprites/README.md

 # Instanced Sprites

-# This thing is not working.
+# Instanced Sprites

+This demo uses instanced rendering to render 500,000 sprites at once.